alwayssomewhattired/sampler_infinite-frontend/README.md

-npm run dev to start the erver
+npm run dev to start the server